Raising concerns about a staff member's behaviour

 Independent advice

-You can also raise your concerns and seek advice on university processes from the VUWSA Advocates, who are independent to the University.
+You can also raise your concerns and seek advice on university processes from the VUWSA Advocates, who are independent of the University.

 Advice and support for your student experience

-You can also reach out to the Āwhina, Pasifika Student Success, or International Student Success teams for advice and cultural support around your student experience.
-If needed, they can connect you with the right additional support.
+You can also reach out to the Āwhina, Pasifika Student Success, or International Student Experience teams for advice and cultural support related to your student experience.
+If needed, they can connect you with the appropriate additional support.